 There are two forms of criticism.
 One type of criticism is received from teachers, friends, artists and press, outer resources.
 The other is our own criticism; personal inner criticism.
 Both forms of criticism can help us to push forward and grow our art.

 But the flip side to positive feedback aimed at growth is negative criticism.
-The dark side of criticism stifles creativity, shuts down emerging artists, puts projects to a halt, expects perfectionism and can even end careers.
+The dark side of criticism stifles creativity, shuts down emerging artists, puts projects to a halt, expects perfectionism, and can even end careers.
 For some artists, the inner critic is extremely damaging or even scary.
-Negative self talk can convince many artists and creators that they are not worthy of pursuing their true passion.
-Art not a real job, your not talented, you can’t draw, you won’t be successful, the inner conversation gets nasty quick.
+Negative self-talk can convince many artists and creators that they are not worthy of pursuing their true passion.
+Art is not a real job, you’re not talented, you can’t draw, you won’t be successful, the inner conversation gets nasty quick.
 Without realizing that this inner critic is self-sabotaging and is telling you lies, you can’t fully accept your creative calling.
 For some creatives, we don’t even realize we are doing this.
-Forget business planning, goal setting and the art of the sale, if you are struggling with your inner critic, getting you to be creative or getting you in the studio is the focus.
+Forget business planning, goal setting, and the art of the sale, if you are struggling with your inner critic, getting you to be creative or getting you in the studio is the focus.

 1. Acknowledge the Voices